Xiaomi SU7 vs Tesla Model 3: Comparing Their Specs, Features, Prices

 Xiaomi SU7’s expected price

-Based on the early rumours, the Xiaomi SU7 is expected to be priced in the same ballpark as the Tesla Model 3.
-The single-motor variant is expected to start under CNY 300,000 (approximately MYR 194,080), which could make it a direct competitor to the Tesla Model 3 in terms of pricing.
+Based on the early rumours, the Xiaomi SU7 is expected to be priced at the same ballpark figure as the Tesla Model 3.
+The single-motor variant is expected to start under CNY 300,000 (approximately SGD 57,301), which could make it a direct competitor to the Tesla Model 3 in terms of pricing.

 Xiaomi SU7’s launch date